Adityaupadhye/PhotoBox/README.md

 # PhotoBox
-A private online Gallery Android app where 2 users linked to each other can share and view photos Built using- frontend: Java and Kotlin, backend: Google Firebase
+A private Gallery Android app where 2 users can share and view photos Built using- frontend: Java and Kotlin, backend: Google Firebase